Your Companys Directors are pleased to present the 19th Annual Reportof the Company along with Audited Accounts for the financial st March 2021.

 The Report also touches upon aspects such as organisations strategy governanceframework performance and prospects of value creation based on the six forms of capitalviz. financial capital manufactured capital intellectual capital human capital socialand relationship capital and natural capital.

 Pursuant to the provisions of Section 139 of the Companies Act 2013 S.R.
 Batliboi& Co.
 LLP Chartered Accountants (Firm Registration No. 301003E/E300005) wereappointed as Statutory Auditors of the Company for a term of five consecutive years tohold office from the conclusion of the 16th Annual General Meeting held on 29thJune 2018 until the conclusion of 21st Annual General Meeting of the Companyto be held in the calendar year 2023 subject to annual ratification by members at everyAnnual General Meeting on such remuneration as may be decided.
 However Vide notificationdated 7th May 2018 issued by Ministry of Corporate Affairs the requirement ofannual ratification has been omitted.

 There was no observation or qualification in the Auditors Report for the financialyearended 31 st March 2021.
 The Notes on Financial Statements referred to in theAuditors report are self-explanatory and therefore do not require any furthercomments.

 SECRETARIAL AUDITOR & REPORT

-DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013
+AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-No fraud by the Company or on the Company by its officers or employeeshas been noticed or reported during the period covered by our audit
+No material fraud by the Company or on the Company by its officers or employees hasbeen noticed or period covered by our audit.

 INVESTORS EDUCATION & PROTECTION FUND (IEPF)